jamesjenner/videre-server.js/README.md

 Dependancies
 ------------
 All module dependancies are hidden from git via .gitignore.
 Install manually from the project root directory.

+Under ubuntu the default version of nodejs is quite old (as of 12.04LTE).
+This will result in a failure for the opt module as it has a dependency on the version of nodejs.
+Websocket will not run native with the older version of nodejs, while it will run natively with the latest version of nodejs.

+As such it is recommended to obtain nodejs from the nodejs website (requires compiling).

+Under windows 64-bit systems there are problems compiling node-bcrypt.
+There are several threads about this issue on the github issues page for bcrypt.

 Module Dependancies are:
  - websocket - https://npmjs.org/package/websocket